speedx77/music-roulette/README.md

 7a. fix playlist name pull - DONE
 2. home button on player -> takes user to search -DONE
 5. solve fully local issue - DONE
+17. save song
+11. save and playlist button functionality
+16. if playlist name cannot be found at all display:none to hide that line of copy